The Thirty First

 Fees from successful applicants will become due when requested via SiEntries after the draw.

-Cancellations before 28th February 2022 will receive a full refund.
-A 75% refund will be paid if the organiser is notified between 1st and 31st March 2022.
-A 50% refund will be paid if the organiser is notified between 1st and 30th April 2022.
+Cancellations before 28th February 2026 will receive a 95% refund.
+A 75% refund will be paid if the organiser is notified between 1st and 31st March 2026.
+A 50% refund will be paid if the organiser is notified between 1st and 30th April 2026.
 No refunds of the entry fee will be made from that date onward.

-To cancel a place, message keith.godden@canalrace.org.uk as soon as the decision is made.
+To cancel a place, message Rhys & Cerys on hello@canalrace.org.uk as soon as the decision is made.
 If more than 180 days have passed since the original card transaction, we will make any refund due via PayPal transfer to the email address on SiEntries.
 Upon request we will make the refund via BACS; in this case make sure to include bank account number and sort code details.

 Entry Information